kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Mouse spam Captain Bostuco's obvious realization that we have made it to the Palace.
 - Run forward to trigger dialog with Colonel Tobin: 1,1
 - Mouse spam until in control of MC.
-- `+` Cast Knight Speed and take MC down the path to the right, facing away from the now closed door, all the way down to the second to last door.
+- `+` Cast Knight Speed and take MC down the path to the right, facing away from the now closed door.
+- Open the first door on the right, enter the room, turn left and loot the container for 'Crystal, Pontite'.
+- Exit that room and head down to the second to last door on the right where Kavar will greet you.
 - Kavar: 1x-
 - Run in to Captain Kadron and speak to him.
 - Captain Kadron: 1,1,3